About the Lunar New Year

 The Lunar Calendar

-The Lunar New Year 4722 will be celebrated on 10 February 2024, the second new moon after the December solstice.
-It celebrates Xin Nian, the Chinese New Year, Solnal, the Korean New Year, Tết, the Vietnamese New Year, Tsagaan Sar, the Mongolian Lunar New Year and also Losar, the New Year celebrations for Tibet, Nepal and Bhutan.
+The Lunar New Year 4723 will be celebrated on 17 February 2026, the second new moon after the December solstice.
+It celebrates Xin Nian, the Chinese New Year, Solnal, the Korean New Year, Tsagaan Sar, the Mongolian New Year and Tết, the Vietnamese New Year.
 Traditionally Shōgatsu, the Japanese New Year was also celebrated on this date but since 1873, the official Japanese New Year has been celebrated according to the Gregorian calendar, on January 1 of each year.
-In most of these nations the Gregorian calendar is used for civil purposes but the lunar calendar is used to determine festivals and auspicious dates such as weddings and moving house.
+Losar, the Tibetan New Year will be celebrated between 18 – 20 February in Bhutan, India, Nepal, Sikkim and Tibet.
+In most of these nations the Gregorian calendar is used for civil purposes, but the lunar calendar is used to determine festivals and auspicious dates such as weddings and moving house.

 The Chinese lunar calendar is associated with the Chinese zodiac, Shengxiao (‘born resembling’), which has 12 animal signs: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and pig.
 Each animal represents a year in a 12 year cycle, beginning on Lunar New Year’s Day.
 There are many legends concerning the choice and order of the animals and their characteristics which are said to be imparted to people born in their year.

 The Australian Chinese Zodiac was developed to promote understanding between Chinese and Australian cultures by the Chinese Precinct Chamber of Commerce in Australia.
 Animals from the traditional zodiac have been matched to native animals according to their perceived similar characteristics.
-This year the Dragon is matched to the Dragon Lizard.
+This year the Horse is matched to the Kookaburra.

 How schools can be involved